esitarski/CrossMgr/LinuxInstallReadme.txt

 Step 3:  Install wxPython

 Unfortunately, wxPython must be manually installed on Linux.
 Fortunately, this is not a big deal.
 Open a terminal.
-Type (or cut-and-paste):
+Enter (or cut-and-paste):

     sudo apt-get install python-wxgtk2.8 python-wxtools wx2.8-i18n